Most AI training platform comparisons miss what matters.

 - Fill out the brief form with your background and availability

-- Complete the Starter Assessment, which tests your critical thinking skills and attention to detail
+- Complete the Starter Assessment, which tests your critical thinking and attention to detail

-- Check your inbox for the approval decision within the next few days
+- Check your inbox for the approval decision (which should arrive within a few days)

 - Log in to your dashboard, choose your first project, and start earning